pantheon-systems/documentation/source/_docs/metrics.md

 Raw data is not currently available.

 ### Why doesn't Pantheon's traffic match my analytics?
 There are some inherent limitations with using an analytics suite (e.g. Google Analytics) when measuring site traffic.
-For details, see <a href="/docs/traffic-limits/#why-doesnt-pantheons-traffic-match-my-analytics" data-proofer-ignore>Traffic Limits and Overages</a>.
+For details, see [Traffic Limits and Overages](/docs/traffic-limits/#why-doesnt-pantheons-traffic-match-my-analytics).

 ### How does Pantheon handle overages?
 All non-Basic plans come with free overage protection.
 Where there is a pattern of consistent overage, we will align a site's plans with its load on the platform.
 For details, see [Traffic Limits and Overages](/docs/traffic-limits).